vimeo/VimeoUpload/README.md

 ### Context

+1. Complex server-side API

-1. The current server-side Vimeo upload API is comprised of 4 separate requests that must be made in sequence.
+The current server-side Vimeo upload API is comprised of 4 separate requests that must be made in sequence.
 This is more complex than we'd like it to be, and this complexity is not ideal for native mobile clients.
 More requests means more failure points.
 More steps means a process that's challenging to communicate to the user.
 The 4 requests are: (1) create a video object, (2) video file upload, (3) activate video object, (4) optionally set the video object's metadata (e.g. title, description, privacy, etc.)

+1. iOS 7 Support Required

-1. We must support iOS 7 and up.
+We must support iOS 7 and up.
 Therefore we must support both the [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) and [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) APIs.

 1. We cannot upload directly from [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) and [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) source files.
 So we must export a copy of the asset using an [AVAssetExportSession](https://developer.apple.com/library/prerelease/ios/documentation/AVFoundation/Reference/AVAssetExportSession_Class/index.html) before starting the upload process.
 Asset export must happen when the app is in the foreground.